 Create A Family Password

-Together, you should all decide on a personal family password, if you will not be available to pick up your children or other family member or when you need someone else to relay a message when you cannot get hold of them.
-For any unexpected emergencies, this password must be used to ensure that your children trust this person and the information.
-Too many tragedies needlessly occur today with faulty safety plans.
+Together, all of you should decide on a family password.
+If you or another family member are not available to pick up your children or a message needs to be relayed, this password needs to be used.
+For unexpected emergencies, this password enables your family members to trust this person or the information.
+Too many tragedies occur today with faulty safety plans.

 Refresh your kids’ rooms to instill a bit of organization to develop pride and motivation to keep on top of school projects and homework.
 With just a few easy ideas, the playroom can be refreshed in an instant with a few simple store bought items and a pinch of creativity.